dev-osrose/osIROSE-new/README.md

     $ ./bin/CharServer&
     $ ./bin/MapServer&

-After running for the first time, the servers will create a config file in the current directory.
+After running for the first time, the servers will create a config file in the current directory that you need to edit.

 C++ Installation - Windows
 -----------------------